Orsted CEO Mads Nipper Addresses Challenges and Hope for Biden’s Offshore Wind Plan

 See also: Biden to Veto Congressional Efforts to Restore Solar Panel Tariffs on Southeast Asian Nations

 Nipper highlighted several key obstacles, including the impact of rising interest rates, which have surged from near-zero levels to 4%.
-This uptick has had a substantial effect on the renewable energy industry, where capital is the lifeblood of development.
+This uptick has had a substantial effect on the industry, where capital is the lifeblood of development.
 He emphasized that unlike traditional fossil fuels like gas, oil, or coal, the renewable sector relies heavily on capital investment, making any increase in capital costs significant.

 Additionally, Nipper pointed to “financially fragile” supply chains, an “uncertain policy framework,” and escalating expenses for essential components like turbines, foundations, and substations.
 He stressed that, in the short term, the price of renewable energy may need to rise, but the industry is committed to eventually reducing these costs.